daleu/watchmykid/README.md

 In order to communicate with the users, we've used [Nexmo](https://www.nexmo.com)'s API, which allow us to work with SMS technology

-All this system is finally deployed in a [Google Cloud VM](https://cloud.google.com/compute/docs/instances/).

 ## Challenges we ran into
-We have been working in some new technologies, like Azure Cognitive Services and Google Cloud.
+We have been working in some new technologies, like Azure Cognitive Services .

-We have used React to create the Chrome extension, that it was connected to Google Cloud.
+We have used React to create the Chrome extension, that it was connected a flask API.

 We also had some troubles to get a domain from domain.com, so we ended up hosting our static web page on Github Pages.